 Application Programming Interface

 Representational State Transfer

 An application server is one single application server within a cluster of multiple application servers.

-The health status of an application server reflects whether the server is able to adequately fulfill all tasks it is responsible for.
+The health status of one application server reflects whether the server is able to adequately fulfill its tasks.

 The main purpose of health status support is to enable server monitoring applications to manage the application cluster, i. e., not to host unhealthy/broken servers and/or to trigger the repair/restart of unhealthy/broken servers.